Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Introduction

 The main motivating factors behind our present investigations are as follows.
-First, it is very important for us to put the basic ideas of our augmented version of superfield formalism on firmer footings by applying it to various interesting physical systems which are BRST invariant.
+First, it is very important for us to put the basic ideas of our augmented version of superfield formalism on solid footing by applying it to various interesting physical systems which are BRST invariant.
 Second, it is essential for us to establish the correctness of our earlier results [3] where we have discussed about the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations for the 2D modified Proca theory.
-Finally, our present endeavor is our modest step towards our main goal of applying our ideas to find out the 4D massive models for the Hodge theory which might enforce the existence of fields that would turn out to be the candidates for the dark matter [28,29].
-We have already shown the emergence and existence of the latter (as a pseudo-scalar field with a negative kinetic term) in our study of the modified version of 2D Proca theory (see, e.g. [2,3] for details).
+Finally, the present endeavor is our modest step towards the main goal of applying our basic ideas to find out the 4D massive models for the Hodge theory which might enforce the existence of fields that would turn out to be the candidates for the dark matter [28,29].
+We have already shown the emergence and existence of the latter (as a pseudo-scalar field with a negative kinetic term) in our study of the modified version of 2D Proca theory [2,3].